grisu/gricli/src/main/resources/help/commands/add.md

 Currently available lists are:

-    files       : The files attached for a job. environment : The environmet variables in the job execution environment
+    files       : The files attached for a job. environment : The environment variables in the job execution environment

 Example usage: